BRUCE ROY FOR VERMONT - FOCUS ON VERMONT and CHITTENDEN COUNTY

 If that tax rate is unacceptable to the voters after presentation and justification of the budget, the budget would have to be adjusted.
 The voters could also advocate for any increased spending for new programs, more teachers or staff, etc. and see the immediate effect on tax rate.
 Now, there exists a direct correlation of local education spending to local taxes.

 In addition, I believe we could create some different categories of non-homestead property rates.
-One for 2nd homes, one for commercial/industrial, one for long term rental properties (maybe we could effect lowering rental rates and help with part of the affordable housing problem).
+Two for 2nd homes (differentiate between Vermonter owned and out of state owned), one for commercial/industrial, one for short term rental properties and one for long term rental properties (we could effect lowering rental rates and help with part of the affordable housing problem).

 Just like our municipal property taxes, our education homestead property taxes must be under more local control.